 Arrow of Light

 This is the highest rank in Cub Scouting.
 It is earned by completing achievements over and above those required for the Webelos rank.
 This badge is awarded at a special Arrow of Light ceremony in February.

 After a Tiger, Wolf, or Bear Cub has earned his rank, he can work on special activities called electives.

 Tigers earn yellow beads for their totem by completing electives while Wolves and Bears earn arrow points.
 When a Wolf or Bear has completed 10 electives he gets a gold arrow point.
 For each 10 electives after that, he receives a silver arrow point.
 He can earn as many silver arrow points as he is able.

 If Webelos earn seven Activity Pins they receive the Compass Point Emblem and for each additional four activity points earned after that, they receive Compass Points to attach to their Compass Point Emblem.

 Each February, Pack 196 hosts a Blue and Gold Banquet celebrating Boy Scouting’s birthday and all the boys’ achievements.
 This is a catered meal with all family members invited to attend.
 An awards ceremony follows the dinner along with a uniform inspection.

 Pack 196 Family Camping

-Pack 196 offers to opportunities for family-friendly camping each year, once in the fall and again in the late winter.
+Pack 196 offers two opportunities for family-friendly camping each year, once in the fall and again in the late winter.
 A full day of activities will be planned for Saturday.
-Families are welcome to come out for the day or With us on Friday and or Saturday nights.
-The dates and locations are in little different each year.
-Tent and RVs are welcome.
+Families are welcome to just come out for the day or camp with us on Friday and/or Saturday nights.
+The dates and locations are a little different each year.
+Tent and RVs are welcome (check to see if RVs are allowed at the campground we’ll be using).
 Each site will have water and electricity along with the restroom nearby.